Vyral/matt-freda/_posts/2018-12-03-why-the-holidays-are-a-great-time-to-sell.md

 **Here are the top five reasons the holidays are a great time to put your home on the market:**

-1. Homes show better during the holidays.
+-Homes show better during the holidays.

-2. Relocation buyers are out there.
+-Relocation buyers are out there.

-3. People looking for homes during the holidays are serious buyers who are ready to buy now.
+-People looking for homes during the holidays are serious buyers who are ready to buy now.

-4. The supply of listings increases substantially after the holidays.
+-The supply of listings increases substantially after the holidays.

-5. The desire to own a home doesn’t stop when the holidays come.<br><br>If you’d like to list your home right now, give us a call so we can talk about how to market your home this holiday season.
+-The desire to own a home doesn’t stop when the holidays come.<br><br>If you’d like to list your home right now, give us a call so we can talk about how to market your home this holiday season.

 If you’re thinking of buying a home or you have any other questions about our market, feel free to reach out to us as well.
 We’d love to help you.